Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Mealtime

-A 6 cost DEF Damage AoE attack with retain, which has its cost reduced by 1 every time a stack of Voracity is consumed.
+A 6 cost Defense Damage AoE attack with [Retain], which has its cost reduced by 1 every time a stack of Voracity is consumed.
 Additionally heals for a large amount, which scales further based on the amount of Voracity consumed before using it, often resulting in a massive burst of healing.
 Finally, also grants 4 Predation immediately on use.
 This card, while not offering any new groundbreaking buffs or effects, is still one of Narja’s stronger cards.
 It is usually her most consistent way to acquire Predation while also being the focal point of some of her damage-focused builds.
-In Chaos, this card is an efficient burst of healing and damage, and in save, it can be used as a combo piece in Narja burst damage builds or as a Predation buff before dishing out your team's main damage.
-The discount and healing buff applied to Mealtime only lasts for one use, meaning its cost and healing will be reset immediately after.
+In Chaos, this card is an efficient burst of healing and damage and in save, it can be used as a combo piece in Narja burst damage builds or as a Predation buff before dishing out your team's main damage.

 Best Epiphanies